Pepe Mendoza Casa Agrícola

 One of the most respected winemakers in southeast Spain, Pepe Mendoza started his carrier at his family's winery Enrique Mendoza.
 They were among the first to plant Syrah and other international varieties in the region to make high quality reds, but they gradually returned to work with local grapes, specially Monastrell.

-His latest project is Casa Agrícola, a very personal project launched alongside his wife Pepa Agulló.
+His latest venture is Casa Agrícola, a very personal project launched alongside his wife Pepa Agulló.

-Casa Agrícola has a strong focus on local and Mediterranean grape varieties (Syrah is part of one of the blends) sourced from their own vineyards (only 5% of the grapes are bought).
-They lie mostly in the inner Alto Vinalopó region near Villena, where they grow 10 hectares of Monastrell, Syrah and Macabeo; and the sea-influenced Marina Alta, where the dominant grapes are Moscatel and Giró (this one has traditionally been considered to be the same as Garnacha but some producers now claim that it might be a particular clone or an altogether new variety).
+Casa Agrícola has a strong focus on local and Mediterranean grape varieties sourced from their own vineyards (only 5% of the grapes are bought).
+They lie mostly in the inner Alto Vinalopó region near Villena, where they grow 20 hectares of Monastrell, Alicante Bouschet and Macabeo; and the sea-influenced Marina Alta, where the dominant grapes are Moscatel and Giró (a particular clone of Garnacha).

 The Marina Alta vineyard is located in Abargues, a relatively large property with 12 hectares of vines planted in 1923, 1949 and 1969.
-It includes a winery which is being refurbished to house the production of Casa Agrícola wines.
+It includes a winery that has been refurbished to house the production of Casa Agrícola wines.

 Wines have no yeasts added.
 Whole bunch fermentation with around 30% of stems is the norm for the reds.
 Oak is almost absent or comes in 500-litre barrels.
 The style manages to express Mediterranean notes (scrubland, ripe fruit) but avoids extraction and any traces of heaviness or warmth -this seemed unthinkable in the area just a few years ago.